marxanweb/general/documentation/docs_user.md

 For all projects, the extent of the feature can also be mapped by clicking 'Outline planning units where the feature occurs' in the context menu - this shows those planning units which intersect the features polygon.
 Only one feature can be shown at a time with its planning units.

 ## Planning grids
 ### Understanding planning grids
+Planning grids provide the geographic framework for the systematic conservation planning process.
+They define the geographic extent and the resolution of the individual planning units that make up the grid and it is this grid which forms the basis of the Marxan analysis.
+Within Marxan Web there are various tools for creating and managing planning grids and the size and type of planning grid that is used has an important bearing on the analysis and also on the real-world implementation of the new reserve system.

 ### The planning grids window
+The planning grids window provides information on the planning grids that are available on the Marxan Server that the user is currently connected to.
+The table shows the following information:

+- Name - the user-friendly name of the planning grid.
+If you hover over the name you will also see the internal unique identifier for the planning grid.
+This is also the unique identifier for the dataset on Mapbox.
+- Description - a brief description of the planning grid.
+Hover over the description to see the full text.
+- Country - The country that the planning grid covers (not available for imported planning grids).
+- Domain - Whether the planning grid relates to marine or terrestrial areas (not available for imported planning grids).
+- Area - The area of the planing units that make up the planning grid (in square kilometers).

+At the bottom of the planning grids window is a toolbar that allows you to manage planning grids.
+These tools are described in the following sections.

 ### Managing planning grids
+Planning grids can be created, imported and deleted using the tools in the planning grids window.
+Not all tools are available for all roles.
+For more information see [Roles](#roles).

 #### Creating new planning grids
+There are two basic types of planning grid: ones created in Marxan Web and ones created externally and imported from the local machine.
+Both of these can be used in projects and the only difference is that creating planning grids externally provides more flexibility in defining the geographic extent and characteristics of the planning units.
+For example, you may want to conduct a project over a province or state rather that a whole country and in this case you would have to create the planning grid using an external tool and import it.

+Whatever type of planning grid that you create, at the end of the creation process the planning grid will be uploaded to Mapbox - for more information see [Mapping](#mapping).

 #### Importing existing planning grids
+To import an existing planning grid into Marxan Web, click on the Import button in the planning grids window.
+This opens the Import Planning Grid window where you will need to provide a name for the planning grid and a zipped shapefile containing the spatial data.
+The shapefile must have a field called 'puid' (lowercase) and have a projection file associated with it - for more information see [Requirements for importing spatial data](#requirements-for-importing-spatial-data).

 #### Deleting planning grids
+Deleting planning grids can only be done by admin users and should be done with great caution as those grids may be in use in any number of projects on that Marxan Server.
+If they are deleted then the projects that reference them will no longer work correctly and it may not be possible to repair them.

 ### Including/excluding individual planning units

 ### Including/excluding already protected areas
 #### Protected areas information
 #### Preprocessing protected areas